AbdulRaffayQureshi/AbdulRaffayQureshi/README.md

 ---

-### 🔬 About Me
+### 🔍 The Investigator

 Think of a doctor diagnosing an infection by symptoms — I do the same thing, except my patient is a genome and my symptoms are patterns in data.
 I'm a Bioinformatics student who treats biological problems like a detective treats a case: find the anomaly, trace it back to its cause, build a model that catches it next time.
 My foundation spans **bioinformatics software, biostatistics, and biophysics**, backed by solid **Linux** systems skills and a full-stack (**MERN**) development background.
 On top of that, I work with **Generative AI and Machine Learning**, and I'm now pushing further into **Deep Learning** — with the goal of bringing modern DL techniques into bioinformatics workflows that are still dominated by classical methods.

-- 🧬 **Core strength:** bioinformatics pipelines, biostatistics, biophysics — the biological grounding behind the models
+- 🧬 **The evidence I specialize in:** bioinformatics pipelines, biostatistics, biophysics — the biological grounding behind every model
-- 🤖 **Applied AI:** ML → GenAI → now Deep Learning, applied directly to genomic and biological datasets
+- 🤖 **My method:** ML → GenAI → now Deep Learning, applied directly to genomic and biological datasets
-- 🐧 **Systems:** comfortable in Linux environments, from general use to pipeline execution
+- 🐧 **My base of operations:** Linux, from general use to full pipeline execution
-- 🌐 **Full-stack background:** MERN stack — the dev skills that let me turn models into actual usable tools, not just notebooks
+- 🌐 **How I build the case files:** MERN stack — the dev skills that turn models into actual usable tools, not just notebooks
-- 🎯 **Long-term goal:** use AI/DL to reshape how bioinformatics research is done — faster discovery, better prediction, real deployable tools
+- 🎯 **The bigger case I'm working:** using AI/DL to reshape how bioinformatics research is done — faster discovery, better prediction, real deployable tools
-- 🕌 **Also writing about:** where scientific research and Islamic practice intersect
+- 🕌 **Side investigation:** where scientific research and Islamic practice intersect
-- 💬 **Ask me about:** AMR prediction pipelines, SHAP-based model interpretability, or bringing deep learning into computational biology
+- 💬 **Interrogate me about:** AMR prediction pipelines, SHAP-based model interpretability, or bringing deep learning into computational biology

 ---

-### 🧪 Featured Work
+### 🗂️ Case Files

+<p>Closed cases, solved with data:</p>

 <table>
 <tr>
 <td width="50%" valign="top">

-**🦠 AMR Predictor — Acinetobacter baumannii**
+**🦠 Case #1 — AMR Predictor: Acinetobacter baumannii**
 Random Forest classifier predicting antimicrobial resistance across ~1,884 genomes from BV-BRC.
 Uses SMOTE for class imbalance, Chi-Squared feature selection, and SHAP for interpretability, with a live Streamlit dashboard for exploring predictions.

 `Python` `scikit-learn` `SHAP` `SMOTE` `Streamlit`